-Like I said earlier, on-time payments make up a huge portion of your score.
+Like I said earlier, one-time payments make up a huge portion of your score.
 By making it all happen automatically, you can ensure that you never miss.

 Hard Credit Inquiry vs. Soft Credit Inquiry

-Many people falsely believe that checking your credit will have a negative impact to your credit score.
+Many people falsely believe that checking your credit will have a negative impact on your credit score.